realmrv/vrcmemes-bot/README.md

 - `/help`: Show help information.
 - `/status`: Show bot status and current caption.
 - `/version`: Show bot version.
+- `/caption [text]`: Set or update the caption to be used for the next direct media post.
+- `/showcaption`: Show the currently active caption.
+- `/clearcaption`: Clear the currently active caption.
 - `/review`: Start reviewing pending suggestions.
 - (Direct messages): Send photos, videos, or media groups directly to the bot to post them to the channel.
-Text in the message will be used as the caption.
+Text in the message will be used as the caption *unless* an active caption is set via `/caption`.

 ## Suggestion Workflow